arenko-group/be-exercise/README.md

 Arenko's Backend Engineering Interview Template Project

-This project provides a template for completeing the backend engineering tech test for Arenko's interview process.
+This project provides a template for completing the backend engineering tech test for Arenko's interview process.
 It includes a simple Github Actions workflow to build, test, and lint your code.

 ## Candidate Instructions